hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/finish.md

 ## Lessons Learned ##

-With these scenarios you have learned how:
+With these steps you have learned:

-- to install OpenFaaS on Kubernetes
+- how to install OpenFaaS on Kubernetes,
-- interact with OpenFaaS from the command line and its portal
+- how to interact with OpenFaaS from the command line and its portal,
-- functions are deployed and removed
+- how functions are deployed and removed,
-- functions are named, exposed, and invoked
+- how functions are named, exposed, and invoked,
-- functions are listed, inspected and monitored
+- how functions are listed, inspected and monitored,
-- functions automatically scale up and down based on load
+- how functions automatically scale up and down based on load.

 ## References ##